The Tropical Tank Homepage

 Origin:South America

-Tank setup:Large tank (4ft/120cm plus for an adult), with bogwood for refuges.
+Tank setup:A large tank with robust decor such as bogwood for refuges.

 Compatibility:Generally OK for the larger community tank, may be territorial over a favourite cave.
 Mixes well with larger cichlids where more delicate suckermouth catfish might not be suitable.